06/08/2019

 - where any change has taken place, whether by death or otherwise, in the parties entitled or liable to execution under the judgment or order;

-- where the judgment or order is against the assets of a deceased person coming to the hands of his executors or administrators after the date of the judgment or order, and it is sought to issue execution against such assets.
+- where the judgment or order is against the assets of a deceased person coming to the hands of his executors or administrators after the date of the judgment or order and it is sought to issue execution against such assets

 If you need any advice about how to recover money that you are owed, email Richard at richard.anderson@beswicks.com or phone 01782 205000.
+Alternatively, you can find out more about our debt recovery services.